tvooo/prototype/content/using-web-type-today/index.md

 Date: 2012-12-13
 Category: Article
 ImageX: letters.jpg
+Code: true

-A while ago, [I wrote an article](/articles/web-fonts/) on the problems we had with typography on the web and how web fonts and next-generation CSS begin to solve them.
+A while ago, I wrote an article on the problems we had with typography on the web and how web fonts and next-generation CSS begin to solve them.
 Today I want to give an overview on techniques and services that allow us to create beautiful web typography already now.

 ## Web fonts